TheBoxyBear/charttools/README.md

 This library is an independant project not affiliated with Clone Hero or Moonscraper.

 ## Installation
 To add ChartTools to your solution using Visual Studio, right-click on Dependeicnes under your project from the solution explorer and select "Add Project References...".
 Click on "Browse" and select ChartTools.dll from the repository.
+All classes are located under the ChartTools namespace.

 ## Getting started
 Every element of a chart is stored in an instance of the Song class.
 It can be initialized by reading a file.
 The file format is detected automatically using the extension: